Choose Your Desired Option(s)

 Description of Death

-Death depicts an armoured skeleton, sat upon a white horse.
+Death depicts an armored skeleton, sitting upon a white horse.
 Death, when drawn upright, represents change, transformation, endings and beginnings.
 When reversed, the card represents resistance to change, a personal period of transition, and external turmoil.
 The symbol consists of a cross, within a circle – representing eternity – with alchemical symbols on either side, representing change and transformation.

 General Tarot Major Arcana description